epeld/pl-chess/Notes.md

 - Parse engine info strings (don't assume the order of the params in it!)
 - Decode uci_moves to pgn_moves
 - Display an ASCII chess board!
-- Fix bug in pgnfile parsing (see sample.pgn)
 - Implement Combo option type parsing

 ## Slightly Harder TODOs